<?xml version="1.0" encoding="utf-8"?>

 advent of code problems, although my main use for Haskell was for

-making abstractions until the actual problem to be solved appears
+programmers continue making abstractions until the actual problem to

 <h2 data-number="1.1" id="some-rambling"><span class="header-section-number">1.1</span> Some rambling</h2>